-How to Choose a Specialty/Focus/Niche and Why It Matters
+How to Choose a Virtual Assistant Specialty or Niche and Why It Matters

 Specializing makes you competitive.